 Why Bamboo Silica Is Different

-Bamboo extract isn't a pure powder.
-It's a mix of organic silica bound to plant fibers, with variable particle sizes and very low water solubility.
+Bamboo extract isn't a pure powder — it's a mix of organic silica bound to plant fibers, with variable particle sizes and very low water solubility.
 In a standard gummy line, those particles settle during cooking.
-You end up with gummies that are gritty at the bottom of the batch and weak at the top.
+Result?
+Gummies that are gritty at the bottom and weak at the top.
 Over weeks of storage, the silica can even migrate to the surface, creating a chalky haze that looks like mold.

-Our solution: We only use standardized bamboo extracts with a guaranteed particle size under 100 mesh.
-Before mixing, we pre-blend the powder with a small amount of liquid carrier to keep it suspended.
-Then we add it at the exact right moment-after the sweeteners are fully hydrated but before the gel sets.
-This locks the particles into the gummy matrix evenly.
+Our solution: We only use standardized bamboo extracts — particle size guaranteed under 100 mesh.
+Before mixing, we pre-blend the powder with a liquid carrier to keep it suspended.
+Then we add it at the exact right moment: after the sweeteners are fully hydrated but before the gel sets.
+That locks the particles into the gummy matrix evenly.

 Three Mistakes We See Repeatedly

-- Treating it like a soluble ingredient.
-You can't dissolve bamboo silica.
-If you try, you'll get clumps that ruin the texture.
-We treat it as a dry particulate and adjust our water content down by 1-2% to compensate for the fiber's water-binding.
+- Treating bamboo silica like a soluble ingredient.
+You can't dissolve it.
+If you try, you get clumps that ruin the texture.
+We treat it as a dry particulate and adjust water content down by 1-2% to compensate for the fiber's water-binding.

 - Skipping a surface seal.
 Even with perfect curing, some migration can happen.
 We apply a thin coat of organic beeswax after demolding.
 It stops the haze without affecting how the gummy dissolves.

-Under cGMP rules, we test every batch rigorously.
-Here's the checklist we follow for silica gummies:
+Under cGMP rules, every batch gets tested.
+Here's our checklist for silica gummies:

 - Raw material: Heavy metals, microbial load, and silicon dioxide percentage per COA.